 Definition of DNA Mismatch Repair

-DNA mismatch repair can define as the rescue system that conserves the sequences of the DNA by removing the erroneous mismatched, inserted or deleted bases which arises during the DNA duplication and recombination.
+DNA mismatch repair refers to the rescue system that conserves the DNA sequences by removing the erroneous mismatched, inserted or deleted bases during the DNA duplication and recombination.
 Mismatch repair system functions to maintain genomic stability and integrity.
-It reduces the chances of error by 20-400 fold in an E.coli.
+It reduces the chances of error by 20-400 fold in the E.coli.

 The mismatch repair is generally of two types, namely:

 - MutS: It is the most crucial protein complex whose function is to recognize the mismatched bases in the DNA.
 MutS protein complex is the first enzyme, which initiates the process of MMR by recognizing the non-specific sequences in the DNA.
 It consists of two specific sites that are sterically distant from each other, as both can affect each other’s function.

 - DNA binding site: It helps in associating the MutS protein complex to the DNA lesion site.

 - ATPase or Dimerization site: It brings conformational changes in the MutS protein.